 Some gender-based violence contributing factors include:

-socio-economic factors such as limited access to education and training, lack of economic resources, resources scarcity and poverty; and
+socio-economic factors such as limited access to education and training, lack of economic resources, resources scarcity, and poverty; and

-- socio-political factors such as lack of representation of women in politics and leadership.
+socio-political factors such as lack of representation of women in politics and leadership.

-harassment, sexual harassment and sexual violence;
+harassment, sexual harassment, and sexual violence;

-- socio-economic violence; and
+socio-economic violence; and

-In Indonesia, girls and women workers working in farm and factory, for instance, frequently face unwanted sexual advances, harassment, bullying, stalking and intimidation, physical abuse, and verbal abuse from their work colleagues, supervisors or managers.
-Women retail workers often experience rude gesture, harassment, verbal abuse and threat from the customers.
-Gender based violence is so prevalent or perceived as normal, even office workers with high educational background could not escape gendered harassment, intimidation and discrimination at work.
+In Indonesia, girls and women workers working in farms and factories, for instance, frequently face unwanted sexual advances, harassment, bullying, stalking and intimidation, physical abuse, and verbal abuse from their work colleagues, supervisors, or managers.
+Women retail workers often receive rude gestures, harassment, verbal abuse, and threats from their customers.
+Gender-based violence is so prevalent or perceived as normal, even office workers with higher educational backgrounds could not escape gendered harassment, intimidation, and discrimination at work.

-tremendously difficult, because only a small percentage of survivors report the abuse.
+Understanding the pervasiveness of gender-based violence committed in the world of work is tremendously difficult, because only a small percentage of survivors report the abuse.
 Many survivors of workplace violence do not come forward because they do not think they would be believed; fear they will lose their jobs or otherwise face retaliation and stigma for speaking out.
-Complaint rates may be even lower in certain industries due to informal work arrangement, unclear and weak management structure and precarious jobs.
+Complaint rates may be even lower in certain industries due to informal work arrangements, unclear and weak management structures, and precarious jobs.
 Language barriers also likely influence underreported violence incidents.

 Another key component of a sound strategy may perhaps an inclusively established zero-tolerance policy, signed and endorsed by the Top Management of the organization.
 A policy does not include specific processes or require specific and predetermined consequences, but simply stating the organizational motive and intention to denounce violence at work, that any types of gender-based violence at work are not acceptable.

-A consistent enforcement of the policy is as important as establishing the policy itself.
+Consistent enforcement of the policy is as important as establishing the policy itself.
 Workers would look to management to see whether a policy is integral to the organization, whether it is a consistently implemented set of rules, or whether it is only just another piece of paper.
-Thus, it is essential to translate the policy into reliable procedures thatset out risk mitigation measures and provide clear processes linked to company recruitment, performance assessment and disciplinary procedures.
+Thus, it is essential to translate the policy into reliable procedures thatset out risk mitigation measures and provide clear processes linked to company recruitment, performance assessment, and disciplinary procedures.
 The procedures shall also include responsible processes operating team may consist of internal experts such as HR, medical officer, and legal.